 Eduardo Ravelo, who is listed on the FBI’s Top Ten Most Wanted list, is currently at large.

-Juarez, Mexico; El Paso, Texas; Massachusetts; Pennsylvania; possibly New Mexico
+The states of Juárez and Chihuahua in Mexico; El Paso, Texas; Massachusetts; Pennsylvania; possibly New Mexico.

 Allies and Enemies

-The gang’s key ally is the Juarez Cartel and its armed wing La Linea.
+The gang’s key ally is the Juárez Cartel and its armed wing, La Linea.
 Barrio Azteca also works with the Zetas.
-A principal enemy is the Sinaloa Cartel.
+A principal enemy is the Sinaloa Cartel, along with its subcontractor, the Mexicles gang.

-The gang’s rising control over Juarez puts it in a position to move into major transnational drug trafficking — the group already controls local drug distribution, smuggles drugs across the border and has members in Texas, providing it with essential connections to expand operations.
+The gang’s control over Juárez puts it in a position to move into major transnational drug trafficking.
+The group already controls local drug distribution, smuggles drugs across the border, and has members in Texas, providing it with essential connections to expand operations.

-While Barrio Azteca remains the dominant gang in El Paso, it lost in power in the city in 2014 as the Juarez Cartel continued to decline, according to the 2014 Texas Gang Threat Assessment (pdf), and a competitor gang called Sureño 13 grew as a result of a relationship with the Sinaloa Cartel.
+While Barrio Azteca remains the dominant gang in El Paso, it lost in power in the city in 2014 as the Juárez Cartel continued to decline, according to the 2014 Texas Gang Threat Assessment (pdf), and a competitor gang called Sureño 13 grew as a result of a relationship with the Sinaloa Cartel.
+Nevertheless, the FBI’s 2015 National Gang Report says Barrio Azteca remained one of the most active gangs in the US border region, and will likely remain a major criminal actor for the foreseeable future.